tedneward/Azgaarnoth/Creatures/Duergar.md

 >
 >***Call to Attack.*** Up to three allies within 120 feet of this duergar that can hear it can each use their reaction to make one weapon attack.
 >
->***Invisibility (Recharge 4�6).*** The duergar magically turns invisible for up to 1 hour or until it attacks, it forces a creature to make a saving throw, or its concentration is broken (as if concentrating on a spell).
+>***Invisibility (Recharge 4-6).*** The duergar magically turns invisible for up to 1 hour or until it attacks, it forces a creature to make a saving throw, or its concentration is broken (as if concentrating on a spell).
 Any equipment the duergar wears or carries is invisible with it.
 >
 >#### Bonus Actions
->Enlarge (Recharges after a Short or Long Rest).
-For 1 minute, the duergar magically increases in size, along with anything it is wearing or carrying.
+>***Enlarge (Recharges after a Short or Long Rest).*** For 1 minute, the duergar magically increases in size, along with anything it is wearing or carrying.
 While enlarged, the duergar is Large, doubles its damage dice on Strength-based weapon attacks (included in the attacks), and makes Strength checks and Strength saving throws with advantage.
 If the duergar lacks the room to become Large, it attains the maximum size possible in the space available.
 >
 >#### Reactions
 >***Scouring Instruction.*** When an ally that the duergar can see makes a d20 roll, the duergar can roll a d6, and the ally can add the number rolled to the d20 by taking 3 (1d6) psychic damage.